determined-ai/determined/docs/manage/users-remote.rst

  Managing Remote Users
 #######################

-Determined lets you manage users and user provisioning remotely.
+When using OIDC or SAML as your authentication protocol you can configure Determined to remote provision and manage your users.

 Remote user provisioning lets you include and synchronize any information about the user stored in your IdP such as their username, display name, and groups.
 Once configured, you can manage remote users without having to manually modify the users or update them via SCIM.
 Each time the remote user accesses Determined, their information is synchronized.

 .. include:: ../_shared/attn-enterprise-edition.txt